 - limiting fried foods and those high in saturated fats and sugars

-Your doctor will likely check your cholesterol as part of your regular pregnancy blood work.
-Any changes to your lifestyle or diet are best discussed with the professional helping you navigate this special time.
+If you are being treated for high cholesterol and become pregnant, your doctor will likely check your cholesterol as part of your regular pregnancy blood work.
+Any changes to your lifestyle or diet are best discussed with the professional who is helping you navigate this special time.